-George Gilbert G. Dela Cuesta, 54, Filipino, First Senior Vice President, is the Group Head of the Legal Affairs Group and the Bank's Corporate Secretary.
-He joined RCBC in November 2016 as Deputy Head for Legal and Regulatory Affairs Group.
-Previously, he was Head of Legal for Asian Terminals for more than seven (7) years.
-He previously worked also as General Counsel for Hanjin Heavy Industries & Construction Co.
+George Gilbert G. dela Cuesta, 55, Filipino, First Senior Vice President, is the Group Head of the Legal Affairs and Corporate Secretariat Group and the Bank's Corporate Secretary.
+He joined RCBC in November 2016 as Deputy Head for the Legal and Regulatory Affairs Group.
+He was Head of Legal for Asian Terminals for more than seven (7) years.
+He also previously worked as General Counsel for Hanjin Heavy Industries & Construction Co.
 Ltd. and for Mirant (Phils) Corporation.
-He had previous consultancy engagements and employment with Follosco Morallos & Herce Law Office, PNOC-EDC and at the Department of Environmental and Natural Resources.
+He had previous consultancy engagements and employment with Follosco Morallos & Herce Law Office, PNOC-EDC, and at the Department of Environmental and Natural Resources.
 He started his career at Quisumbing and Torres.
 Atty. dela Cuesta graduated from the University of the Philippines in 1988 with a degree in Bachelor of Arts major in Political Science.
 He earned his Law degree from the same university in 1992.

 Brent C. Estrella, 39, Filipino, First Senior Vice President, is the Chief Compliance Officer and Head of Regulatory Affairs Group effective December 2, 2020.
-He has 16 years of compliance and risk management experience which he gained from the Hong Kong and Shanghai Banking Corporation (HSBC) across various jurisdictions in Southeast Asia (the Philippines), the Middle East (UAE) and Sub Saharan Africa (Mauritius).
+He has 16 years of compliance and risk management experience which he gained from the Hong Kong and Shanghai Banking Corporation (HSBC) across various jurisdictions.
 He is a Certified Anti-Money Laundering Specialist, with broad experience in supporting multiple lines of business specifically Wealth and Personal Banking, Commercial Banking, and Global Banking and Markets.
-Prior to joining RCBC, he was the Senior Vice President and Country Head for Financial Crime Compliance and an Executive Committee member at Hong Kong and Shanghai Banking Corporation (HSBC) - Philippines..
-He has handled this role since October 2018.
-He handled other positions prior his current post as follows: HSBC Mauritius (April 2016 to October 2018) as Chief Compliance Officer/Executive Committee Member; HSBC United Arab Emirates (December 2012 to April 2016) as Country Head of AML and UAE Money Laundering Reporting Officer, Regional Manager, Global Banking and Markets Compliance Advisory; HSBC Philippines (September 2004 to December 2012) as Vice President, Compliance & Money Laundering Control Officer, Assistant Vice President, Fraud Risk Management, Security and Fraud Risk, Supervisor, Legal and Compliance, and Compliance Staff for Legal and Compliance.
-He graduated with a degree in Bachelor of Science in Legal Management (Academic Scholar) at the Ateneo De Manila University in 2004.
+Prior to joining RCBC, he was the Senior Vice President and Country Head for Financial Crime Compliance and an Executive Committee member at HSBC-Philippines and handled this role since October 2018.
+His other prior positions are as follows: HSBC Mauritius (April 2016 to October 2018) as Chief Compliance Officer/Executive Committee Member; HSBC United Arab Emirates (December 2012 to April 2016) as Country Head of AML and UAE Money Laundering Reporting Officer, Regional Manager, Global Banking and Markets Compliance Advisory; HSBC Philippines (September 2004 to December 2012) as Vice President, Compliance & Money Laundering

+Control Officer, Assistant Vice President, Fraud Risk Management, Security and Fraud Risk, Supervisor, Legal and Compliance, and Compliance Staff for Legal and Compliance.
+He graduated with a degree in Bachelor of Science in Legal Management at the Ateneo de Manila University in 2004.